-Gates open at 5am everyday (except for Christmas day)
+Gates open at 5.30am everyday (including Christmas day)

 Find us by car